junquant/mlproject/report/report.md

 Method | Accuracy | Time Taken (seconds)
 --- | --- | ---
-Multi-Output | 0.96 | 1.81
+Multi-Output | 0.54 | 2.28

-The Gaussian Naive Bayes model with Multi-output Classifier produced an accuracy of **0.54** which took a duration of **2.75** seconds.
-This is significantly less performant than the standard classifier.
+The Gaussian Naive Bayes model with Multi-output Classifier produced an accuracy of **0.54** which took a duration of **2.28** seconds.
+This is significantly less performant than the standard classifier in terms of accuracy and duration.

 The difference in performance could simply be the difference between the strategy adopted by the Multi-Output Classifier.